 Single Rulebook Q&A

-Important note to users - new features to the Q&A tool
+Important note to users - Introduction of the BRRD to the Q&A tool

 The overall objective of the Q&A tool is to ensure consistent and effective application of the new regulatory framework across the Single Market, and hence contribute to the building of the Single Rulebook in banking.